-Lupus is a very difficult disease to diagnose.
+Lupus, an autoimmune disease, is very difficult to diagnose.
 Because lupus rarely presents itself the same way in any two people, it is very challenging for those in the medical profession to understand, diagnose and properly treat the disease.
 Often a diagnosis can be long coming, which can be extremely frustrating for both the patient and physician alike.
 The fact that the symptoms lupus presents may have sudden onset or progress slowly and could be temporary or permanent, making diagnosing lupus confusing and concerning.
 Symptoms of lupus in men may also vary from those in women.
 There are, however, certain common signs and symptoms that may cause you to ask, “Could I have lupus?”.

 Common Lupus Symptoms

 Lupus often affects many different systems in the body, and therefore, if you do have lupus, the symptoms you may experience will depend heavily on which part of the body is being affected by the disease.

-- Brain and Nervous System: persistent and unusual headaches, memory loss, or confusion.
+- Brain and Nervous System: persistent and unusual headaches, memory loss, or confusion (brain fog).

 - Lungs: lupus can damage the lungs through pleurisy and pneumonitis (inflammation), or pulmonary emboli, resulting in shortness of breath and pain in the chest from deep breathing.